AusClimateService/rba/README.md

   and the number of days per year above the 99th percentile (FFDIgt99p) of the reference period (1950-2014).
 - *Wettest day of the year (Rx1day)*:
-  This was used as a very simply proxy for storminess.
+  This was used as a very simple proxy for storms.

 The WSDI and SPEI were partly selected because they are also available from the [Climate Data Knowledge Portal](https://climateknowledgeportal.worldbank.org/country/australia/climate-data-projections),